Mandala – Jeremy’s debut 12-song folk-rock album released in 1999. Features drummer Joe Schrum, some guitar by Jim Nowak and some bass by Matt Homiak.

 9. What Have You Done Today – Folk – Largely influenced by Buddhism and the writings of Joseph Campbell, this song is riddled with metaphors even I don’t remember writing.
 I think it may have been the result of a writing exercise where I took various unrelated words, and tried to tie them together.

 10. Taller – Folk – Every songwriter has one of those “Oh, I’m getting older, and I have to reflect on my life” songs.
 I am no different.
-The sample at the beginning is (you guessed it) me at 3 years of age.
+The sample at the beginning is (you guessed it) me at three years of age.
 I left the naughty nursery rhymes out, but the one went something like this:

 Mary had a little lamb